Ambisafe/keystorage-docs/README.md

 ```
 The token is created as in the [specification](https://jwt.io) and attached under the `Authorization: Bearer <jwt token>` header.

-Once the service is delivered,
+Once the service is delivered, the following call will consume and invalidate the token:

 ```
 Header: Authorization: Bearer <jwt token>